tzok/eltetrado/README.md

     pip3 install -r requirements.txt

-ElTetrado depends on DSSR \[4\] in terms of detection of base pairing and stacking.
+ElTetrado depends on DSSR (Lu *et al.*, 2015) in terms of detection of base pairing and stacking.
 The binary `x3dna-dssr` can be [downloaded](http://forum.x3dna.org/site-announcements/download-instructions/) and put in the same directory as `eltetrado` which will execute it during analysis.
 Alternatively, one can pre-process the 3D data with